This article will not be updated, but please contact us if you have specific questions regarding the information in this article.

 Several office projects are currently underway across the city that are important to take note of as you consider what the Austin market could look like five years from now.
 In 2019 we also saw a handful of highly-publicized deliveries, most of which have already seen the majority of their space leased.

 Some of the largest projects currently under construction are anticipated to deliver in 2021 and 2022.
-Parsley Energy’s downtown tower is expected to deliver 358,000 sf in early 2021, and Indeed Tower is anticipated to follow quickly behind to add another 670,000 sf of Class A office space to Austin’s downtown.
-And of course Block 185, the development that made headlines by announcing not only that it would be bringing nearly 800,000 sf to the CBD but also that Google has already leased all of it, is expected to deliver mid-2022.
+Parsley Energy’s downtown tower is expected to deliver 358,000 square feet in early 2021, and Indeed Tower is anticipated to follow quickly behind to add another 670,000 square feet of Class A office space to Austin’s downtown.
+And of course Block 185, the development that made headlines by announcing not only that it would be bringing nearly 800,000 square feet to the CBD but also that Google has already leased all of it, is expected to deliver mid-2022.

 WANT TO LEARN MORE ABOUT THE AUSTIN DEVELOPMENT PIPELINE?